 Sodium (Na+) and potassium (K+): Sodium is a critical factor in determining the suitability of water for irrigation purposes.
 The primary source of sodium in natural water is the dissolution of soluble compounds resulting from the weathering of sodic feldspars.
 The regular application of irrigated water can elevate soil salinity, leading to reduced permeability and altered texture, ultimately making the soil unfit for agricultural purposes (Trivedy and Goel, 1984).
 The sodium concentrations in the study region range from 9 to 177 mg/l during the pre-monsoon and from 10 to144 mg/l in the post-monsoon, as indicated in Tables 1a, 1b, and 2.
 Samples from the pre-monsoon season also within the limit, at sample 14 near the Gottiga kurdu village has a high concentration observed and post-monsoon seasons are deemed safe for consumption, as sodium levels do not exceed the recommended limit of 200 mg/l (WHO, 2011).
-Ionic potassium (K+) is found in relatively low concentrations in groundwater, originating from the weathering of stable minerals such as orthoclase, microcline feldspars, and biotite present in the region's granites (Satish Kumar et al., 2007).
+Ionic potassium (K+) is found in relatively low concentrations in groundwater, originating from the weathering of stable minerals such as orthoclase, microcline feldspars, and biotite present in the region's granites (Satish Kumar et al., 2007) – Use sir name only.
 During the pre- and post-monsoon seasons, potassium concentrations 0.90 to144 mg/L with an average of 20.55mg/L and from 1 to163 mg/L with an average of 18.51 mg/L respectively (Tables 1a, 1b, and 2).
 The permissible limit for calcium is 12 mg/l (WHO, 2011).
 The regions are primarily characterized by the weathering of orthoclase, microcline, and biotite minerals, which predominantly make up the granitic host rock in the study area.

 Carbonate (CO3-2) and Bi-carbonate (HCO3-): The solubility of CO2 in the hydrosphere, lithosphere, and atmosphere-stemming from sources such as the soil zone, dissolution of carbonate rocks, and organic matter degradation results in the presence of dissolved carbonate species in various water types.
 During the pre- and post-monsoon seasons, carbonate values range from 0 and 30.05 mg/L with an average of 6.24 mg/L and 0 to 30.05 mg/L with an average of 14.17 mg/L (Tables 1a, 1b, and 2).